 The premium service is selective, and has around 55 bets on average per month.
+Tips are sent between 8:30 and 11:30 daily.
 The exact amount will vary as I’m always researching new angles to stay ahead of the markets.
 Only horses that I’m very confident are good bets will be advised to members.
 Members getting on is important to me, and if at any stage prices are all going soon after I tip them, I will limit membership.
 Each tip will be sent separately to reflect when I think is the best time to back the horse.
 I will also offer the tips via text and this option will be a little dearer to reflect the extra costs.
-The bets I advise will be with bookmakers listed in Oddschecker so you should have accounts with as many of them as possible.
-To help everyone get on, I have a strict, no betting on any betting exchanges for at least 30 minutes after the advice is emailed.
-Full Results for the Premium Service are available and I update them daily.
+To help everyone get on, I have a strict, no betting on any betting exchanges for at least 30 minutes after the advice is emailed, so please don’t sign up if you don’t have any bookmakers accounts, as you won’t be able to make the most of the service.
+Full Results for the Premium Service are available and I update them regulary.

 Stakes: Stakes are on a scale of 1-8 points, with a recommendation of €25 a point.
 So the profit target is 80 points.

-Profit Target Accounts: All bets will be recorded and settled at the best price a full 5 minutes after the email was sent, which will be with bookies on Oddschecker, after including any rule 4 deductions.
+Profit Target Accounts: All bets will be recorded and settled at the best price a full 5 minutes after the email was sent, which will be with the bookies I use on Oddschecker, after including any rule 4 deductions.
 No best odds guarantee offers will be taken into account, so members who avail of them will be ahead of the official target, on the occasions when a winner is returned at bigger odds.
 Using the price 5 minutes after the email was sent, means every member with unrestricted bookie accounts, should be able to equal or beat the official target of 80 points profit.
 When bookies terms differ, I use the terms for the first bookie listed in the email.
+I don’t count the Festival Packages, which have been very successful, in the profit target results, so that’s an extra bonus for members too.

 Why a profit target option, and how does it work?